romilly/aplers-pi-guide/manuscript/Appendix-A.md

 1. Re-insert the freshly prepared SD card into your card reader.
 Your operating system should mount the SD card and you should be able to see a partition labelled ```boot```.
 Create a file called ssh in the root of the ```boot``` partition.
 Its contents do not matter.
-If you're using Windows, make sure the file is called ssh *without any extension* as Windows is prone to add (and then hide) txt extensions when you create text files.
+If you're using Windows, make sure the file is called ssh *without any extension*.
 The ssh file tells Raspbian to enable its ```ssh``` sever when the Pi starts up.

 1. Now insert the SD card into the target Pi and connect it to the power source.